ligos/blog.ligos.net/source/_posts/Building-A-CRNG-Terninger-9-Scheduler.md

 categories: Coding
 ---

-The scheduler which ties all the party together.
+The scheduler which ties all the parts together.

 <!-- more -->